lucascapucho/mobile/README.md

 Menu options.

 ![menu](https://user-images.githubusercontent.com/26679371/113036326-83479700-916a-11eb-8300-e6891f928bc5.jpeg)

-## Observations
-This project was developed using development standards like classes, encapsulation.
-It contains only screens with several widgets and their logical and functional routes.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.